wdawson/okta.github.io/_source/_posts/2018-06-28-tutorial-build-a-basic-crud-app-with-node.md

 Node.js is eating the world.
 Many of the largest companies are building more and more of their websites and API services with Node.js, and there's no sign of a slowdown.
 I've been working with Node.js since 2012 and have been excited to see the community and tooling grow and evolve — there's no better time to get started with Node.js development than right now.

 This tutorial will take you step-by-step through building a fully functional Node.js website.
-Along the way you'll learn about Express.js, the most popular web framework, user authentication with [OpenID Connect](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1), locking down routes to enforce login restrictions, and performing CRUD operations with a database (creating, updating, and deleting data).
+Along the way you'll learn about Express.js, the most popular web framework, user authentication with [OpenID Connect](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1), locking down routes to enforce login restrictions, and performing CRUD operations with a database (creating, reading, updating, and deleting data).
 This tutorial uses the following technologies but doesn't require any prior experience:

 - [Node.js](https://nodejs.org/en/)
 - [Express.js](https://expressjs.com/) and [Pug](https://pugjs.org/api/getting-started.html)